rijvimahmudd/image-gallery/README.md

 ## Features

 -   Drag and customize your image gallery.
--   upload picture on gallery
+-   upload single or multiple picture on gallery
 -   responsive in all devices.
 -   select the images
 -   delete the images.